memeit-lol/memeit.lol/README.md

 ## How to Contribute

-Make a contribution, either a New Development or a Bug Report
+Make a contribution, either a New Development or a Bug Report.

+If programming you must abide by these [rules](https://standardjs.com/rules.html).

 Create a post on www.utopian.io containing detailed information on your New Development or Bug Hunting Contribution and follow the rules below.